 We propose a two-tiered (retail) central bank digital currency (CBDC) system consisting of transparent and private CBDC accounts.
-The main focus of this paper are the private accounts conducted in the privacy pool.
+The main focus of this paper lies on the private accounts provided by the privacy pool.
 Our general architecture is illustrated in Figure 1.
 The central bank issues CBDC into transparent accounts.
-These accounts are maintained either by the central bank itself or by payment service providers (PSPs) such as banks.
+These accounts are maintained either by the central bank or by payment service providers (PSPs), such as banks, on behalf of the central bank.
 CBDC account holders can deposit CBDC into the privacy pool either via transparent CBDC accounts or deposit cash via special automated teller machines (ATMs).
-End-users can conduct three different types of payments differing in the degree of privacy, namely fully private transfers, semi-private payments, and fully transparent transfers.
+End-users can conduct three different types of payments differing in the degree of privacy, namely fully private, semi-private, and fully transparent transfers.

 - Fully private (cash-like) transfers take place inside the privacy pool.
 In fully private transfers, the identities of both involved parties, as well as the transaction amount, remain hidden to third parties. - Semi-private transfers take place between the privacy pool and the transparent CBDC accounts.
-They reveal the amount of the transfer towards the PSP and the central bank, and only the identity of the holder of the transparent CBDC account towards the involved PSPs and potentially, depending on the design, also to the central bank. - Fully transparent transfers take place between transparent CBDC accounts.
-In this case, the sender's and receiver's PSPs and, depending on the design, potentially also the central bank know the identities of the involved parties and the transaction amount, similar to current electronic payments via commercial banks.
+They reveal the amount of the transfer to the PSP and the central bank, and only the identity of the holder of the transparent CBDC account to the involved PSPs and potentially, depending on the design, also to the central bank. - Fully transparent transfers take place between transparent CBDC accounts.
+In fully transparent transfers, the sender's and receiver's PSPs and, depending on the design, potentially also the central bank, know the identities of the involved parties and the transaction amount, similar to current electronic payments via commercial banks.